citusdata/pgmasq/README.md

 # pgmasq

-Pgmasq is an extension that transparently forwards transactions from a hot standby to a primary to enable DDL and DML from any node.
+Pgmasq is a PostgreSQL extension that transparently forwards transactions from a hot standby to a primary to enable DDL and DML from any node, while providing a means of offloading some SELECTs to a standby.

+Pqmasq is currently a prototype, with some important [limitations](#limitations).

 # Installation